NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Bannog Thief.md

 abilities_mid:
   - name: ""
   - name: "Dream Susceptibility"
     desc: "  Because they are creatures of dream, bannog thieves are uniquely vulnerable to magic associated with sleep and dreaming.
-Whenever a bannog thief makes a check to avoid a spell or effect with the sleep trait or a spell or effect that would cause the Unconscious condition, it treats the result of its check as one degree of success worse than the result it rolled on the check.
-Spells and effects that only work on sleeping creatures, such as the _Nightmare_ spell, work on the bannog thief at any time."
+Whenever a bannog thief makes a check to avoid a spell or effect with the sleep trait or a spell or effect that would cause the [[undefined]] condition, it treats the result of its check as one degree of success worse than the result it rolled on the check.
+Spells and effects that only work on sleeping creatures, such as the _[[Spells/Nightmare|Nightmare]]_ spell, work on the bannog thief at any time."

   - name: "Just a Dream"
-    desc: "`pf2:r` (mental,occult,teleportation) **Trigger** A creature damages the bannog thief\n**Effect** The thief gains resistance 5 all (except force) against the triggering damage and teleports up to 10 feet in any direction."
+    desc: "`pf2:r` (mental,occult,teleportation) **Trigger** A creature damages the bannog thief\n* * *\n\n**Effect** The thief gains resistance 5 all (except force) against the triggering damage and teleports up to 10 feet in any direction."

 attacks:
   - name: ""